Soulverse-Ecosystem/uni-resolver-driver-did-soul/src/docs/scheme.md

 ### Creation Steps

-1. **Identifier generation** → Generate a cryptographically secure UUID v4 and form the full DID string: `did:soul:<uuid>`.
+1. **Identifier generation:** Generate a cryptographically secure UUID v4 and form the full DID string: `did:soul:<uuid>`.
-2. **Key pair generation** → Generate an Ed25519 key pair using a standard signing key generation algorithm.
+2. **Key pair generation:** Generate an Ed25519 key pair using a standard signing key generation algorithm.
-3. **Multibase encoding** → Convert the raw public key bytes to multibase format by prepending the `0xed01` multicodec prefix and encoding as base58btc (prefix `z`).
+3. **Multibase encoding:** Convert the raw public key bytes to multibase format by prepending the `0xed01` multicodec prefix and encoding as base58btc (prefix `z`).
 This produces the `publicKeyMultibase` value embedded in the DID Document.
-4. **Private key encryption** → Send the private key to KMS.
+4. **Private key encryption:** Send the private key to KMS.
 Store only the returned `CiphertextBlob` in the registry.
 The plaintext private key is discarded from memory after this step.
-5. **DID Document assembly** → Construct a W3C-compliant DID Document:
+5. **DID Document assembly:** Construct a W3C-compliant DID Document:
   - `@context` set to the W3C DID v1 and Ed25519-2020 contexts
   - `id` set to the full DID string
   - `controller` set to the DID itself (self-controlled)
   - `verificationMethod` containing the public key as `#keys-1`
   - `authentication` and `assertionMethod` both referencing `#keys-1`
   - `created` and `updated` set to the current ISO timestamp
-6. **IPFS pinning** → Upload the DID Document to IPFS.
+6. **IPFS pinning:** Upload the DID Document to IPFS.
 Tag the pin with `pinataMetadata` including the DID string and version number.
-7. **Registry persistence** → Write a record to the `did` table with: `did`, `currentCid`, `encryptedKey`, `version: 1`, `deactivated: false`.
+7. **Registry persistence:** Write a record to the `did` table with: `did`, `currentCid`, `encryptedKey`, `version: 1`, `deactivated: false`.
-8. **History initialization** → Write the first entry to the version history with `version: 1` and the initial CID.
+8. **History initialization:** Write the first entry to the version history with `version: 1` and the initial CID.

 ### Example Response